jofhatkea/js-kata/README.md

 The easy way to read the `.md` file is by going to your repo at github.com

-TODO what about changes in the main repo, how will that get propagated to the students forked versions?
+TODO what about changes in the main repo, how will that get propagated to the students forked versions? kræver nok merge, og hvad hvis vi gradvist tilføjer opgaver?